juansdev/digital_image_processing/README.md

 ## Usage

+It's recommended to run the Script as administrator and only use relative paths

     from digital_image_processing.utils import test_edge_detection_algorithms

     # Testing all the included edge detection algorithms using a default input/output directory path with default images